 Can you believe we are in November already?
-This also means that my absolute favorite holiday of all, Thanksgiving, is in 23 days!
+This also means that my absolute favorite holiday of all, Thanksgiving, is just a few weeks away!
 Whoo-hoo!!!!

 I love Thanksgiving for all of the reasons I shared here.
 It’s a special day to spend with your loved ones feasting on great food, enjoying wonderful fellowship and acknowledging all of the blessings we have received.